HansenHalim1/Data-standardization-toolkit/README.md

 pnpm dev
 ```

-Open `http://localhost:3000` for the marketing site, or `http://localhost:3000/monday/view?token=<signed-token>` for the embedded board app.
-Use the `/api/monday/context/verify` endpoint to validate HMAC tokens generated with your signing secret.
+Open `http://localhost:3000` for the marketing site.
+To exercise the embedded board app, load `http://localhost:3000/monday/view` inside the monday.com board view (e.g., via the monday CLI preview or by installing the app on a test board).
+The iframe uses `monday-sdk-js` to fetch a fresh `sessionToken` for every API request and sends it in `Authorization: Bearer <token>` headers—there is no URL token support.

 ## Testing